SansKrono/loz-homebrew-vault/Trial By Wombat/Enclaves/Sunbridge 🚧.md

 16,000 Sunbridge Defenders, an amalgamation of marine, aerial, and ground units.

 **Grading of Military (Determining strength of military):**
-8.2 out of 10 – Their strength lies in their naval prowess, the aerial advantage of [[Petaurii]], and the guild armies of [[Wallabian]]s.
+8.2 out of 10 – Their strength lies in their naval prowess, the aerial advantage of [[Petaurii]], and the guild armies of [[Wallabian]].

 **Types of Security Measures in the Province:**
 - Advanced naval defenses to counteract [[Crocosian]] threats.